 We love a good you tube kids song around here, so when I searched for Thanksgiving songs and found this adorable Turkey Hokey Pokey video, I knew we had to use it this week.
 Aubrey was cracking up as she put her turkey wings, drumstick, etc in and out.

-This was a favorite activity with Aubrey.
+This was another favorite activity of Aubrey’s.
 I printed feathers with numbers 1-10 on them, then laid them out in a circle.
-I put on some music and had her dance around the circle.
+I put on some music and had her dance around stepping on each feather.
 Then I stopped the music and had her pick up a number and try to identify it.

 Okay I couldn’t resist one more fun video/song for our Thanksgiving theme.
 If you’ve never heard of Go Noodle or Koo Koo Kangaroo, you should just stop what you’re doing and go check them out right now.
 They have loads of awesome videos to get your kids dancing, moving, and having a great time.
 One of my favorite videos of theirs is the Turkey Wobble.
 It’s no secret my girls love learning new dance routines so this one was so fun for them.
 And its pretty hysterical to watch!